-- The specification of data (subfield 4) is optional in a DS operand, but it is mandatory in a DC operand. - The maximum length that may be specified for character (C) and hexadecimal (X) field types is 65,535 bytes rather than 256 bytes.
+- The specification of data (subfield 4) is optional in a DS operand, but it is mandatory in a DC operand.
+If a constant is specified, it must be valid. - The maximum length that may be specified for character (C) and hexadecimal (X) field types is 65,535 bytes rather than 256 bytes.